Quarterly Trading Report – Q2 2023: A tale of two different responses to the debt-ceiling saga

 Other key highlights:

-- According to the CFTC Commitment of Traders report that tracks asset manager utilisation of listed futures, there was significant demand in June for equity futures.
+- According to the CFTC Commitment of Traders report that tracks asset manager utilization of listed futures, there was significant demand in June for equity futures.

 - The buy side was net long U.S. equity index futures for June, marking a significant tilt.